 In 1979 I undertook my first attempt at writing a novel - Bad Timing.
-I devoted two to three hours per week-day to my portable electric Olympic typewriter.
+I devoted two to three hours per week-day to my portable Olympic electric typewriter.
 I succeeded.
 The novel was finished in 1982 and gracefully rejected by publishers..
 But my personal accomplishment overpowered the rejections.
 That lost manuscript was found in mid-2018, in a tattered old moving box as I began downsizing.
 I gained a new appreciation for words typed on cotton-bond paper.

-It was that first novel that provided me the confidence that I actually could write.
+It was that novel that provided me confidence in my ability to write.
 During that same period I penned numerous articles for local and regional publications and garnered by-lines.
-The Salt Lake Tribune's publisher recognized my skill at writing travel articles and gave me the front page in their Sunday Travel Section every other Sunday for a couple of years.
+The Salt Lake Tribune's publisher recognized my skill at writing travel articles and periodically gave me the front page in their Sunday Travel Section.
 Utah Holiday Magazine published several of my articles.
 Expression Magazine provided me my first interview based article on Utah artist, Margret Card.
 Utah Business asked me write a piece on Salt Lake City's economic loss when the Rolling Stones concert that could have been held at the University of Utah Football Stadium was declined by our civic leaders.
 I was sent to Boulder to gather data related to the associated economic loss to Salt Lake City.
 I had the pleasure of interviewing Chip Davis, founder of Mannheim Steamroller for The Event, and I believe that was the best piece I'd written during that period.
 It was published in The Event and in Penthouse.
 Chip Davis sent me a wonderful complimentary letter, thanking me.
 Most articles included my photographs.
 I will always thank Tom McCarthy, Salt Lake Tribune publisher for recognizing my writing skills and giving me the opportunity to become a published author.
 Thank you, Tom!